+TABLE OF CONTENTS

-Staten nent of continued support by the Chief Executive 2
+Statem ent of Continued Support by the Chief Executive2

-1. Hu ıman rights principles 3
+1. H uman Rights Principles

 1.1.
-Assessment, policy and goals 3
+Assessment, Policy and Goals

+1.2.
 Implementation

 1.3.
-Measurement of outcomes 4
+Measurement of Outcomes4

-2. La bour Principles 5
+2. La abour Principles4

 2.1.
-Assessment, policy and goals 5
+Assessment, Policy and Goals5 Implementation

-Implementation
+2.2.

 2.3.
-Measurement of outcomes 6
+Measurement of Outcomes6

-3. En vironment principles 7
+3. Er nvironment Principles7

 3.1.
-Assessment, policy and goals 7
+Assessment, Policy and Goals7

 3.2.
-Measurement of outcomes 7
+Measurement of Outcomes7

 3.3.
-Implementation 8
+Implementation9

-4. Ar nti-Corruption 10
+4. Anti-Corruption

 4.1.
-Assessment, Policy and Goals 10
+Assessment, Policy and Goals10

 4.2.
-Measurement of Outcomes 10
+Measurement of Outcomes10

 4.3.
-Implementation 10
+Implementation

-5 De avelonment Goals 11
+5. De evelopment Goals

-STATEMENT OF CONTINUED SUPPORT BY THE CHIEF EXECUTIVE

-I am pleased to reaffirm CourtHeath's support for the United Nations Global Compact's Ten Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.

-Covering the period from 13 November 2016 to 13 November 2017, this second annual Communication on Progress outlines steps taken by CourtHeath to integrate the Global Compact and its principles into our business strategy, culture and daily operations.
+STATEMENT OF CONTINUED SUPPORT BY THE CHIEF EXECUTIVE I am pleased to reaffirm CourtHeath's support for the United Nations Global Compact's Ten Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.
+Covering the period from 13 November 2017 to 13 November 2018, this third annual Communication on Progress outlines steps taken by CourtHeath to integrate the Global Compact and its principles into our business strategy, culture and daily operations.
 We also commit to transparency in sharing this information with our stakeholders through our primary communication channels.
 CourtHeath is a small consulting firm based in Melbourne, Australia.
 Our business provides probity and procurement advice and associated services to government departments and agencies, local government and not-for-profit organisations.
 We uphold the principles of the UN Global Compact in our own small-scale operations and have enshrined these principles in our business processes.
 However, we anticipate that our greatest impact will be our ability to influence the practices and purchasing approaches of public sector agencies, so that government behaviour upholds the Global Compact's principles.
-This is likely to be primarily in the areas of anti-corruption training, awareness raising (integrity, anti-corruption, whistleblower protections etc) and upholding labour rights in the supply chain (through our procurement work).
+This is likely to be primarily in the areas of anti-corruption training, awareness raising (integrity, anti-corruption, whistleblower protections, etc) and upholding labour rights in the supply chain (through our procurement work).
 CourtHeath supports human rights initiatives relevant to our sphere of operation including workplace diversity.
 We also support clients that promote environmental initiatives in Victoria.
 In 2016 we commenced this journey, establishing our presence in the Victorian public sector as a Global Compact participant and an ethical and values-based organisation.
-We have developed a new website giving prominence to the UN Global Compact.
-We have successfully applied for appointment to panels that provide access to government probity and procurement business.
-This will enable us to raise awareness of the UN Global Compact principles with government purchasers and policy makers.
+We developed a website giving prominence to the UN Global Compact.
+Having been appointed to panels providing us access to government probity and procurement business, we are able to raise awareness of the UN Global Compact principles with government purchasers and policy makers.
+During 2018, CourtHeath was excited to observe:

-We were pleased to sign the CEO Statement of Support for the Sustainable Development Goals alongside 32 leaders from the Australian business community.
-CourtHeath was also proud to sign An Open Letter to Academic Institutions about educating future managers and leaders on business and human rights.

-Pauline Bernard
+- the Victorian public sector promoting the sustainable development goals, and - tenderers to the Victorian government raising their UN Global Compact participation in response to the government's new Social Procurement Framework effective from 1 September 2018.

-Managing Director
+Parene Lonorel Pauline Bernard Managing Director November 2018

-November 2017